joshdholtz/jsonapi-ios/README.md

 ## Usage

 ### JSONAPI
 `JSONAPI` parses and validates a JSON API document into a usable object.
-This object holds the response as an NSDictionary but provides methods to accomdate the JSON API format such as `meta`, `linked`, and `(NSArray*)resourcesForKey:(NSString*)key`.
+This object holds the response as an NSDictionary but provides methods to accomdate the JSON API format such as `meta`, `errors`, `linked`, `resources`, and `includedResources`.

 ### JSONAPIResource
-`JSONAPIResource` is an object that holds data for each resource in a JSON API document.
-This objects holds the "id", "href", and "links" as properties.
+`JSONAPIResource` is an object (that gets subclassed) that holds data for each resource in a JSON API document.
+This objects holds the "id" as `ID` and link for self as `selfLink` as well as attributes and relationships defined by descriptors (see below)

-#### Resource mappings
+#### Resource mappings (using descriptors)
 `+ (JSONAPIResourceDescriptor*)descriptor` should be overwritten to define descriptors for mapping of JSON keys and relationships into properties of a subclassed JSONAPIResource.

 ##### Usage